 Run Reports allows you create infographics and reports for your sites.

 For classic reports, you can view samples and descriptions, filter the report list by type and choose the report format—PDF, Excel, or both.
 You can run reports individually, run your favorite reports, or run multiple reports with one click.
-Optionally create an all-in-one PDF report and share with others via email.
+Optionally create an all-in-one PDF report and share the reports with others.

 - Click the Reports tab and click Run Reports.

 - Click Add Sites.

-The Add Sites dialog will open.
+The Add Sites dialog box will open.
 The Recent tab will be open by default, listing sites you recently used.
 You can switch to the Currently on map tab to view the sites currently loaded on the map.
 Click the From projects tab to add other sites from your current project, your other projects, or projects shared with you by other users.
-Click to search for sites containing a search term.
+Click Search to search for sites containing a search term.